JenniferShelton/JenniferShelton.github.io/_episodes/22-structuralVariationLR.md

   event with one or more reads and some regions of the genome are still very difficult to sequence and align to.

+## Genotyping LR SVs in SR data

 > ## Challenge
 >
-> Given the next section title, what two approaches might we take in creating a hybrid SV call set
+> Given the section title, what two approaches might we take in creating a hybrid SV call set
 > that uses both long and short reads?
 {: .challenge}

-## Genotyping LR SVs in SR data

 ### Paragraph
 ![Paragraph]({{ page.root }}/fig/SV.paragraph.png)